Gravitational wave imprints on spontaneous emission

-and determine, respectively, the frequency and angular dependence of the GW-induced correction $\langle \delta n_{\boldsymbol{k}}(t)\rangle$, both shown in Fig.~\ref{fig:g and f}.
-The structure of $f(\delta_k,t)$ indicates that the GW induces sidebands in the emission spectrum.
-Notably, the sidebands on opposite sides of the carrier frequency ($k=\omega_0$) contribute oppositely to the emission rate.
-Meanwhile, the form of $g(\theta,\varphi)$ shows that the GW correction is maximal along the direction of GW propagation and vanishes in the opposite direction.
-Moreover, the correction exhibits a characteristic quadrupolar pattern in the $xy$ plane, with opposite contributions along the $x$ and $y$ axes.
-Interestingly, the GW correction vanishes when integrated over the emitted photon's momentum, indicating no net change in the total emission rate.
-Consequently, no information about the GW is encoded in the atom’s internal state --- the atom acts only as a transducer for the information stored in the field.
+The angular dependence of the correction $\langle \delta n_{\boldsymbol{k}}\rangle$ is dictated by the factor $C_{\boldsymbol{k}}\propto g(\theta,\varphi)$ (see Fig.~\ref{fig: g}).
+It has a characteristic quadrupolar shape in the $xy$ plane, reflecting the GW-induced deformation of space.
+Note that the correction is maximal along the direction of GW propagation and vanishes in the opposite direction.
+This directionality of the GW correction encodes information about the GW direction of propagation and its polarization, and is to be contrasted with the isotropy of the flat spacetime contribution.

+Interestingly, the GW correction vanishes when integrated over the emitted photon's momentum, indicating that there is no net change in the total emission rate.
+Consequently, up to the first order in GW amplitude, no information about the GW is encoded in the atom’s internal state --- the atom acts only as a transducer of the information stored in the field.

-The anticipated effect results from the periodic modulation of the field modes~\eqref{mode solutions}, which alters the way they are populated by the decaying atoms.
-It can be probed by performing a frequency- and angle-resolving photon number measurement and searching for sidebands in the emission spectrum with characteristic angular dependence (as in Fig.~\ref{fig:g and f}).
-To resolve the sidebands in the frequency domain, we need a spectral resolution $\Delta k$ much smaller than the characteristic scale at which $\langle \delta n_{\boldsymbol{k}}(t)\rangle$ varies significantly.
-This is given by the peak width of the function $f(\delta_k,t)$, which is $\sim t^{-1}$ (see Fig.~\ref{fig: f}).
-Since the spectral resolution is limited by the photon collection time $\Delta k\gtrsim T^{-1}$, the latter must be much greater than the system evolution time $T\gg t$.
-To resolve angular emission, we have to collect the photons from a small solid angle $\Delta\Omega\ll1$ over which the function $g(\theta,\varphi)$ is approximately constant.
+The anticipated effect can be probed by performing a frequency- and angle-resolving photon number measurement and searching for an excess or deficit of photons with specific wave vectors.
+To retrieve the maximum information from the measurement, we need a spectral resolution $\Delta k$ much smaller than the characteristic scale at which $\langle \delta n_{\boldsymbol{k}}\rangle$ varies significantly.
+The latter is given by the peak width of the function $f(\delta_k, T)$, which is $\sim T^{-1}$ (see Fig.~\ref{fig: f}).
+Since the spectral resolution is limited by the photon collection time $\Delta k\gtrsim T_\text{col}^{-1}$, the ideal resolution requires $T_\text{col}\gg T$.
+To ideally resolve the angular emission, we have to collect the photons from a small solid angle $\Delta\Omega\ll1$ over which the function $g(\theta,\varphi)$ is approximately constant.
+Importantly, the ideal resolution is not necessary for detection.
+In fact, the predicted photon imbalance can be detected as long as the correction does not average out within the detection window $\Delta k\Delta\Omega$.
+In particular, for a generic evolution time $T$, the correction does not vanish when integrated over all positive (or negative) $\delta_k$.
+Therefore, it is enough to detect an angle-dependent excess (or deficit) of photons with $\delta_k>0$ with respect to those with $\delta_k<0$ to retrieve some information about the GW.